 Smoking and Cancer

-In addition, smoking affects the health of those around you through second hand smoke exposure.
-Children are particularly susceptible to the health effects of second hand smoke.
+Smoking affects the health of those around you through secondhand smoke exposure.
+Children are more sensitive to the health effects of secondhand smoke.

 How does tobacco cause cancer?

-Tobacco and tobacco smoke cause cancer because they contain many chemicals that are known carcinogens (cancer causing agents).
-Cigarettes, cigars, chewing and pipe tobacco are made from dried tobacco leaves, as well as ingredients added for flavor and other reasons, including making smoking more pleasant.
-More than 7,000 different chemicals have been found in tobacco and tobacco smoke -- among them are more than 60 known to cause cancer.
+Tobacco and tobacco smoke cause cancer because they are made up of many chemicals called carcinogens (cancer-causing agents).
+Cigarettes, cigars, chewing, and pipe tobacco are made from dried tobacco leaves.
+They often have ingredients added for flavor to make smoking more pleasant.
+More than 7,000 chemicals have been found in tobacco and tobacco smoke and more than 60 are known to cause cancer.

-Some of the substances found in tobacco smoke include: ammonia, arsenic, benzene (like that found in pesticides and gasoline), cyanide, formaldehyde, tar, and carbon monoxide.
-Similar substances are found in smokeless tobacco, including Polonium 210 (nuclear waste), cadmium (used in car batteries), lead (which causes nerve poison), nitrosamines, arsenic, and cyanide.
+Some of the chemicals in tobacco smoke are ammonia, arsenic, benzene (also found in pesticides and gasoline), cyanide, formaldehyde, tar, and carbon monoxide.
+Chemicals are also found in smokeless tobacco, like Polonium 210 (nuclear waste), cadmium (used in car batteries), lead (which causes nerve poison), nitrosamines, arsenic, and cyanide.

-The chemicals in tobacco and tobacco smoke cause damage in the most basic level of our bodies, the cells and genes.
-Normally, the body has systems that regulate cell growth, repair and death.
-The genetic damage caused by smoking causes this to malfunction, leading to uncontrolled cell growth.
-This uncontrolled growth can lead to the formation of tumors.
-These tumors can grow and spread throughout the body because they are not detected or repaired by the body's normal monitoring systems.
+The chemicals in tobacco and tobacco smoke cause damage to the cells and genes in our bodies.
+The genetic damage caused by smoking leads to uncontrolled cell growth.
+This uncontrolled growth can lead to tumors.
+These tumors can grow and spread throughout the body because they are not found or repaired by the body.

-If you are still interested in knowing some numbers, researchers at Memorial Sloan Kettering Cancer Center have developed an online tool that estimates risk of lung cancer in numbers for people between 50 and 75 years old who have smoked at least 25 years, though they can be current or former smokers.
-Remember this tool only considers lung cancer risk and not risk of the 12 other types of cancer or other health conditions that smoking causes.
+Researchers at Memorial Sloan Kettering Cancer Center made an online tool that can be used to look at lung cancer risk for current or former smokers.
+It is used for people between 50 and 80 years old who have smoked for at least 20 years, or if they have quit within the past 15 years.
+This tool only looks at lung cancer risk and not the risk of the other types of cancer or other health issues that smoking and tobacco cause.

-If you don't fall into that tool's population, you can talk with your doctor about your risk.
-Calculating a risk is very complicated and some researchers have spent entire careers trying to quantify an individual smoker's risk.
-Risk calculation takes into account the amount smoked, over what time period and can include other parts of your health history that can increase your risk (asbestos exposure, COPD).
+You can talk with your healthcare team about your risk.
+The risk is based on the amount smoked, over what time span, and other parts of your health history that can increase your risk (asbestos exposure, COPD).

 Risk of Other Types of Cancer

-There is much less research into the risk for former smokers and other types of cancer.
-Unfortunately, quitting tobacco cannot completely erase the damage done from previous smoking.
-However, the risk of other cancers decreases as time passes without tobacco.
+Quitting tobacco cannot get rid of the damage done by smoking.
+But, the risk of other cancers lessens as time passes without tobacco.

 Is there a benefit to quitting smoking?

-Absolutely!
-No matter how long or how much you have smoked, quitting reduces your risk of cancer and other smoking related disease.
-Quitting is rarely easy.
+Yes!
+No matter how long or how much you have smoked, quitting lowers your risk of cancer and other smoking-related health problems.
+Quitting is not easy.
 Talk with your healthcare provider for help in making a quit plan.
 Use the links below to learn more about smoking’s health effects and quitting.

-You should always be honest with healthcare providers about your smoking history and be aware of the risks associated with this history.
+You should always be honest with healthcare providers about your smoking history and be aware of the risks of this history.

-Inform your healthcare provider if you have any of the following symptoms:
+Contact your healthcare provider if you have any of these symptoms: